 I don’t live in Jaywick now – I don’t even live in Britain now – but I think and I remember and I dream of returning – yes, if ever I do it will be to Jaywick!
-Some of the posts will be about Jaywick as I remember it, the birds and the plants of the grassland and marshes and beach, and others about the more remote past (Saxon and Medieval) not just of Jaywick and Clacton and St Osyth, but of Tendring Hundred as a whole and of Colchester and the Colne Valley.
+Although this is mainly a poetry site, there is sure to be the occasional post will be about Jaywick as I remember it, the birds and the plants of the grassland and marshes and beach, or about the more remote past (Saxon and Medieval) not just of Jaywick and Clacton and St Osyth, but of Tendring Hundred as a whole and of Colchester and the Colne Valley.

 For those of you who do not know, this is Tendring Hundred in its setting in Essex and separated from Suffolk by the River Stour:

 A “hundred” is a sub-division of a county, consisting originally of 100 hides of land – a “hide” being the amount of land needed to support a family and its dependants (perhaps a hundred acres?).
 The name Tendring probably comes from Tunderingas, the Saxon people from Tunderin in Saxony.

 And where is Jaywick?
 Right down there at the bottom – facing due south and getting all the sunshine!

 I am first and foremost a poet (though I earn my daily bread as a teacher), and all the poems are by me – James Munro – unless they are specifically attributed to someone else.
 There ware also some original translations of French, Spanish and Greek poems, articles on my favourite poets.

 Let me sum this up with a few lines from two of my favourite poets and mystics.
 First, William Blake:

 To see a World in a Grain of Sand.

 And Heaven in a Wild Flower,

 Hold Infinity in the palm of you hand,